statnmap/gpx-traces-website-php/README.md

 ## GitHub Actions

 The repository is configured to use GitHub Actions to build and deploy the website.
-The pre-build script is included in the build process to process the GPX files and update the JSON file whenever new GPX files are added or existing ones are modified.
+The sanitize script and pre-build script are included in the build process to sanitize the GPX file names, process the GPX files, and update the JSON file whenever new GPX files are added or existing ones are modified.

 ## Deployment